-- (5) An offence against subregulation (2), (3) or (4) is an offence of strict liability. - Note: For strict liability, see section 6.1 of the Criminal Code. - Source FARs section 21.613 modified.
+(5) An offence against subregulation (2), (3) or (4) is an offence of strict liability.

 21.615 CASA inspection

 - (1) Upon the request of CASA, an article manufacturer manufacturing an article under an ATSO authorisation must allow CASA to: - (a) inspect any article manufactured under that authorisation; and - (b) inspect the manufacturer's quality system; and - (c) witness any tests; and - (d) inspect the manufacturing facilities; and - (e) inspect the technical data files on that article.